Greedy AutoAugment: Conclusion

 \section{Conclusion}

+A major problem in data augmentation is to ensure that the generated new samples cover the search space.
 In this paper, we proposed Greedy AutoAugment as a highly efficient method to find the best augmentation policies.
-Our experiments show that on average, we used $735.92$ times fewer computations for finding best policies compared to the original AutoAugment.
-We combined the searching process with a simple procedure to increase the size of training data.
-For the experiments on the classification accuracy, we used four real datasets and five networks.
-Our results show that the proposed method could reliably improve the accuracy for classification results, which could provide up to $20.87\%$ better accuracy compared to the base models.
+We combined the searching process with a simple procedure to add augmentation policies to the training data.
+For the experiments on the classification accuracy, we used four real datasets and eleven networks.
+Our results show that the proposed method could reliably improve the accuracy of classification results.
+The higher accuracy could be achieved while using 360 times less computational resources.